trustcrypto/python-onlykey/README.md

 ### CLI

-The CLI is bundled with the package, it should be present globally after the install.
+The CLI is bundled with the package, it should be present globally after the install (Also available as packaged standalone app "cli").

 ```
 $ onlykey-cli
-OnlyKey CLI v0
+OnlyKey CLI v0.2
 Press the right arrow to insert the suggestion.
 Press Control-C to retry.
 Control-D to exit.